Penny Stocks Pre-Spike

 Rule #2 – Look for potential breakouts that are reaching new highs

 I’m always looking for stocks that are breaking out to new highs — especially those that are still up on the day and holding the morning high.
 You have to be careful with this, though.
 If you see a play like this on a Friday afternoon and the stock’s still holding its morning high, there’s always the potential for a short squeeze into the close there.

 I talk about Friday short squeezes a lot more in my TIMTactics videos, so check them out.
 It’s a play that all penny stock traders need to learn to recognize and avoid.

 Rule #3 – Bet on price action

-Here’s how a lot of people try to predict that a spike is happening… They hit up their favorite chat room to see which stocks other members think are moving or how high they think certain stocks are going to go.
+Here’s how a lot of people try to predict that a spike is happening: They hit up their favorite chat room to see which stocks other members think are moving or how high they think certain stocks will go.
 Or maybe they buy alerts off another “guru” who tells them when to buy based off the spikes they’re predicting.